-Starting Your Passive Income Machine (For Beginners)
+Starting Your Passive Income Machine

 Passive Income Machine

-While I find it enjoyable to jump head-first into financial metrics; analyzing 52-week range lows and highs, price-to-earnings or price-to-FFO values, dividend yields and growth rates, payout ratios and earnings-per-share – this is not for everyone.
+While I find it enjoyable to jump head-first into financial metrics; analyzing 52-week range lows and highs, price-to-earnings or price-to-FFO ratios, dividend yields and growth rates, payout ratios and earnings-per-share – this is not for everyone.

 Investing Made Easy